 Usually, the car attendant will visit your room after the train takes off to help you get familiar with your room, the train, and meals.

-Do not switch to another room without talking to someone first because rooms can often be reserved for someone later down the line.
+Do not switch to another room without talking to someone first because those rooms often are reserved for someone later.

 If the train is busy or during meal time and the attendant has meals to grab, it could take them a while to get to you.